diferdin/MessageStore/Readme.txt

   object at the endpoint level and pass it down to the service for obfuscation -- which return a new message with the text obfuscated.

 - The specs do not explicitly request HTTP codes for failing, e.g. when a message is invalid (not all in upper cases).
-In the test I am returing a few codes to handle those occasiona.
+In the test I am returning a few codes to handle those occasiona.
 Whereas not explicitly requested, I based my choices for HTTP return codes specs on the description found in the HTTP specs -- hopefully they do make sense.
 Would be happy to elaborate further if some choices are ambiguous.
   Also, I am trying to return the right code for each possible occurrence, hence the finer-grained validations.
 In real life they may be